abhishek39-e/card/README.md

-hey this is normal card! xoxo
+hey this is normal card!